2003 Australian Grand Prix: Qualifying

+Michael Schumacher (pictured in 2005) qualified on pole position for the 51st time in his career with the fastest lap time in the second qualifying session.

 The second qualifying session was held in warm, sunny weather with patchy clouds.
 An hour before the session began, light rain fell, although the circuit was dry.
-Michael Schumacher copied his teammate Barrichello's setup, taking the 51st pole position of his career with a lap time of 1:27.173.
+Following his practice session crash, Michael Schumacher copied his teammate Barrichello's setup, taking the 51st pole position of his career with a lap time of 1:27.173.
 His teammate Barrichello was 0.245 seconds slower in second.
-He was distracted by debris from Räikkönen's McLaren in turn six, forcing him to pass him in the second sector.
+He was distracted by debris from Räikkönen's left-rear tyre in turn six, forcing him to pass him in the second sector.
 Although his warm-up lap was slow, Montoya lost some time at turn one after a racing setup change and took third.
 Frentzen qualified fourth in a more balanced car despite an error at the second chicane.
 Panis, fifth, appeared to be stable and fuel-heavy.
 Although he ran wide onto dust, Villeneuve took sixth, the faster BAR driver.
-He ran wide and lost control of his car at turn four.
-Heidfeld said he pushed his car to the limit without driving off the track, taking seventh.
+He ran wide, lost control of his car at turn four, and the traction control system cut in heavily leaving turns.
+Heidfeld said he pushed his car to the limit without going off the track, taking seventh.
 Button's car became twitchy when the wind intensified during the warm-up session, leaving him eighth.
 Ralf Schumacher was the slower Williams driver in ninth.
-He lost time by running slightly wide at turn one due to poor track conditions.
+He lost time running slightly wide at turn one due to poor track conditions.
 Alonso, 10th, lost control of the rear of his Renault between turns nine and 10.
-Coulthard in 11th ran slightly wide at turn one.
+Coulthard, 11th, ran slightly wide at turn one and did not recover.
 Trulli appeared to run a heavy fuel load and was 12th after heavy understeer.
 Fisichella was the faster Jordan driver in 13th.
 Webber made an error at the first corner and was 14th.
 Räikkönen drove the spare car to 15th.
-He pushed too hard and put a wheel onto the grass towards the end of his quick lap, damaging his left-rear tyre.
+He pushed too hard and put a wheel onto the grass towards the end of his quick lap, damaging his left-rear tyre, which burst on the cool-down lap.
 Da Matta missed the warm-up session due to a clutch issue and was 16th.
-Firman took 17th with some minor understeer in his car.
+Firman took 17th with a minor understeer.
 Pizzonia was the final driver to set a lap, qualifying 18th after running wide at turn five.
 After reviewing the team's strategy with the FIA, Minardi owner Paul Stoddart instructed his drivers Verstappen and Wilson to complete their fast laps early and enter the pit lane to avoid being impounded under the closed parc fermé regime.
-This allowed the team's mechanics to work on the cars; Verstappen and Wilson were both allowed to start the race due to their lap times in the first qualifying session.
+This allowed Minardi's mechanics to work on the cars; Verstappen and Wilson were both allowed to start the race due to their lap times in the first qualifying session.